Syllabication: Rules, Division Patterns, & More

 Syllable types found in English:

-Diphthong: Vowel pair makes a new sound that is neither long nor short
+• Diphthong: a pair of vowels making a new sound, neither long nor short.

 1. Underline and label the first two vowels